-The Mission Theatre is now a vibrant and busy venue for all manner of events such as plays, rehearsals, workshops, educational initiatives, live music, film shows and a variety of performing arts and literary festivals.
+The Mission Theatre is now a vibrant and busy venue for all manner of events such as plays, concerts, festivals, dance, workshops, educational initiatives, live music and film shows.